tsalb/feature-flag-designs/README.md

     public static final FeatureDecisions featureDecisions = new FeatureDecisions();

     /**
-     * This example uses runtime (depndency injected) apex methods but a compiled dependency on the class.
+     * This example uses runtime (dependency injected) apex methods but a compiled dependency on the class.
      *
      * Pros: Easy to implement and read.
 Abstracts away minor-medium changing implementation to the Callable class
      *       Best for small-medium features that need just method routing and not the entire class re-configured.